 1. Union Square Farmer’s Market, Union Square

-One of the most popular farmer’s markets in NYC, this world-famous market began with just a few farmers in 1976 and has grown exponentially since, sometimes featuring up to 140 farmers, bakers, fishers, and more.
-Here you’ll find hundreds of varieties of items to choose from during any given season.
-From fresh fruits and vegetables to award-winning farmstead cheeses and homemade moonshine.
+One of the most popular farmers markets in NYC is Union Square Farmer’s Market.
+This world-famous market began with just a few farmers in 1976 and has grown exponentially since, sometimes featuring up to 140 farmers, bakers, fishers, and more.
+Here you’ll find hundreds of varieties of items to choose from during any given season, from fresh fruits and vegetables to award-winning farmstead cheeses and homemade moonshine.

 2. 77th/79th Street Greenmarket, Upper West Side